OTTAWA NEPEAN CANADIANS BASEBALL CLUB - CODE OF CONDUCT - Amended and Adopted on October 26, 2020

 suspension from ONC membership, coach/manager positions, committee participation as deemed necessary

-other sanctions as may be considered appropriate for the offense.
+other sanctions as may be considered appropriate for the offence.

 written reprimand to be maintained on file with the ONC Board of Directors;